 Mani, “What’s parrilladas?”

-“A combo of 3 or 4 different meats, like chicken, beef, sausage, and shrimp, grilled and slightly blackened, served on a bed of sautéed onions and green peppers.”
+“A combo of three or four different meats, like chicken, beef, sausage, and shrimp, grilled and slightly blackened, served on a bed of sautéed onions and green peppers.”

 Mani, “Wow, when’s dinner?”